 Our ambitions are the seeds of new possibilities and our dreams are the tools that keep us awake and going.
 Without these two indispensable elements, humanity would not have been able to surpass its limits.
-All curiosity would have been for naught and we would still be living as cave dwellers alongside our quadruped ancestors.
-It is this capacity to imagine a goal and bring it to its fulfilment that allows us to flourish.
-And there is no man better than Werner Herzog who can elucidate that idea.
+All curiosity would have been for naught and we’d still be living as cave dwellers alongside our quadruped ancestors.
+It is this capacity to imagine a goal and bring it to its fulfillment that allows us to flourish.
+And there is no one better than Werner Herzog to put this idea to film.
 His multi-faceted artwork is proof.

 Dreaming the impossible has been a recurring theme in his movies.
 And he is able to attain artistic sublimity in this field by employing protagonists who would be thought of as outcasts.
-He uses them as a very effective device in order to cement the fact that even the most outrageous and unimaginable wishes can be achieved by the unlikeliest individual who is battling not only against the normalised human society but also against the nature of man himself.
-The nature versus nurture theme is also quite apparent in this context.
-But to truly understand the depth and dimension that Werner Herzog is able to provide to his characters and his script, we must take a closer look at some of the masterpieces brought to life by the German director.
+He uses them as a very effective device in order to cement the fact that even the most outrageous and unimaginable wishes can be achieved by the unlikeliest individuals battling not only against the normalized human society but against the nature of man himself.
+The nature-versus-nurture theme is also quite apparent in this context.
+But to truly understand the depth and dimension that Werner Herzog is able to provide to his characters and his script, let’s take a closer look at some of the masterpieces brought to life by the German auteur.

-On his 77th birth anniversary, here’s a look back at some of the most essential works of the legendary filmmaker:
+Here’s a look back at some of the most essential Werner Herzog movies:

 1. Aguirre, the Wrath of God (1972)

 The epic historical drama cemented the iconic collaboration between writer-director Werner Herzog and lead actor Klaus Kinski.
-The plot centres around a Spanish soldier who leads a group of conquistadores through the dense, unforgiving forests of Amazon in search for the mythical city of El Dorado, the city of gold.
+The plot centers around a Spanish soldier who leads a group of conquistadors through the dense, unforgiving forests of Amazon in search for the mythical city of El Dorado, the city of gold.
 Hailed as a masterpiece by several critics, the film garnered much praise for its visual style and the innovative storytelling elements.
-Some of these elements actually influenced the movie Apocalypse Now (1979).
+Some of these elements actually influenced the film Apocalypse Now (1979).

 2. The Enigma of Kaspar Hauser (1974)